 SNACK 5: Fresh fruit paired with low-fat cheese

-WHY CHOOSE THIS: Apple or pear slices with a couple of ounces of reduced-fat cheese, reduced-fat jalapeno cheese provides protein, calcium and the natural sugars and fiber of fresh fruit.
+WHY CHOOSE THIS: As per the best nutritionist in India apple or pear slices with a couple of ounces of reduced-fat cheese, reduced-fat jalapeno cheese provides protein, calcium and the natural sugars and fiber of fresh fruit.

 SNACK 6: Low-fat chocolate milk